isena/ISStego/README.md

 ## What is Steganography?

-Steganography comes from the Greek word and means *"covered or protected"*.
+Steganography comes from the Greek words *steganos*, meaning **covered or protected**, and *graphein*, meaning **writing**.
 Basically it is the practice of hiding important information within a unimportant object.
 For instance we can hide a message within another message, image, audio or video.

 ### [Steganography isEqualTo:Encryption]?